Photographic History of Table Mountain

 trouble was getting there, and even

-part.
-It was soon abandoned.
+staying there.
+It was soon

-The original 'hut' built by and
+The original 'hut' built for

 photograph.
+SIA

 Here is an image of that same